Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/implementation/external-data-integration/custom-editing-ux-3rd-party-integrations.md

 One simple way to fill such Id or link is to let the editor copy & paste it from the 3rd Party system.
 But in case you would like to give the editors a more intuitive and visual way of choosing the data, you can easily build that piece of logic in the head application directly.

-Pages editor is a SaaS application, which is currently not extendable with custom code as Experience Editor was.
+Pages editor is a SaaS application, which is extensible through [Marketplace custom fields](https://doc.sitecore.com/mp/en/developers/marketplace/page-builder-custom-fields.html).
+Developers can now create tailored UI components and rendering parameters using Marketplace apps, enabling flexible, business-specific editing experiences.

 ### Create an editing component